 The Federal Work Study (FWS) program provides funds for part-time on-campus job opportunities to help students earn money to pay for school costs while gaining valuable work experience.
 Campus employment is flexible and convenient.
 FWS is not pre-awarded.
-A student who is eligible to receive federal Financial Aid and who has remaining need on their HawCC Award Letter is eligible to apply for any FWS position.
+A student who is eligible to receive federal Financial Aid and who has remaining need is eligible to apply for any FWS position.
 An individual student's award is based upon his or her individual need and the availability of funds.
 Requires at least half-time enrollment.